en-japan-air/sbt-packer/README.md

 ```shell
 sbt packerBuildAmi
 ```
+This will
+- will check if you have Packer installed with the required version (default:
+  0.7.5) and download it you don't
-This will launch the `debian:packageBin` task from `sbt-native-package` to create a `.deb` package and install it on an ubuntu instance.
+- launch the `debian:packageBin` task from `sbt-native-package` to create a `.deb` package
+- install it on amazon instance created from the AMI specified in packerSourceAmi (default: ubuntu see [Configuration](#Configuration))

 ## Play application
 If you create an AMI with a Play application, the application will fail on